Part III - Chapter 15: Costs Requiring Prior Approval

 - Foreign Travel

-Written approval is required for those costs specified in OMB Circulars A-21, A-87, and A-122 as "Costs Allowable With Approval of Awarding Agency" or costs which contain special limitations.
+Written approval is required for those costs specified in 2 CFR 220, 2 CFR 225 and 2 CFR 230 as "Costs Allowable with Approval of Awarding Agency" or costs which contain special limitations.

 Where prior approval is required in this section, the awarding agency will be the approval authority for all discretionary recipients and for the State when it is the implementing recipient.
 Where prior approval authority for subrecipients is required, it will be vested in the State unless specified as being "RETAINED BY THE FEDERAL AWARDING AGENCY," as identified below.
 Subrecipient requests for awarding agency approval should be submitted through the State for a block or formula award.

 The intention of the awarding agency is not to require approval of all changes within the listed cost categories, but only for those aspects or elements which specifically require prior approval.
 Also, the establishment of dollar expenditure levels in this chapter is intended to furnish blanket approval for modest project-related outlays.
-Costs above such levels may also receive approval upon submission of appropriate data and justification, but may not be incurred until such approval has been obtained.
+Costs above such levels may also require approval upon submission of appropriate data and justification, but may not be incurred until such approval has been obtained.